Amir-Rastkhadiv/fun-gym/README.md

 That depends on requirements, features, and content.
 For instance, what qualities do we wish to include on the site?

-Here is where agile methodology comes into play.
+Here is where Agile methodology comes into play.
 Obtain a clear picture of what is currently available in terms of content and features.
 Describe what is now known as well as what is unknown.
 Streamlining the documentation will make a big difference.
 An agile approach implies committing to small, bite-sized pieces of development that will allow the team to learn as it goes.

+Agile sprints are defined based on their duration.
+Often, sprints are short.
+It is common for sprints to include collaboration and development for a few days.

+To avoid scope creep or to create an ineffectual product, our scope must not be too broad or excessively narrow.
+Focus on features agreed upon at the strategy level to meet deadlines.